How does Adobe Commerce's managed cloud WAF (powered by Fastly) work?

 We have a false positive triage process (available 24x7) to quickly address and resolve instances where legitimate requests have triggered a WAF rule.
 False positive events are treated as Priority 1 issues.
 As a default action, our support team can update the WAF policy immediately to disable the rule that triggered the blocking event and allow the legitimate request to pass through the WAF.

-What if traffic to admin section of Magento Cloud site triggers WAF rules?
-Will Magento Support resolve issues with blocked admin traffic?
+What if traffic to the admin section of Adobe Commerce on cloud infrastructure's site triggers WAF rules?
+Will Adobe Commerce Support resolve issues with blocked admin traffic?

 Yes, blocked admin traffic is treated as a Priority 1 issue.